kissthink/passive-spider/README.md

 passive-spider
 ==============

-Passive Spider uses search engines to find interesting information about a target domain.
+Passive Spider uses search engines (currently only Bing supported) to find interesting information about a target domain.

 #### LICENSE